Have you ever felt panicked or anxious?

 Except for the hitting part, my housemate played this scenario out exactly!

 And, I am abundantly grateful that while it was happening

 – I stayed aligned with my values of connection and authenticity,

 – I didn’t treat her how she treated me & for the most part kept calm

 – I could see this pattern from childhood

 Its only through building resilience & trust in my core values as guiding lights, that I feel totally magnificent about how I showed up, my integrity in tact, that I was able to celebrate that afterwards & didn’t do what I would usually do – give myself a hard time.

-During the housemate altercation, I could BE in the duality of the moment – the panic AND seeing the big picture with absolute love & compassion.
+During the housemate altercation, I could BE in the duality of the moment – the panic AND seeing the big picture with absolute love and compassion.